General Operating Support I

 Docs In Progress, Inc., dba Docs In Progress

-Silver Spring, Maryland ($20,400)
+Silver Spring, Maryland ($37,720)

 Flying V, Ltd., dba Flying V

-Bethesda, Maryland ($42,500)
+Bethesda, Maryland ($46,000)

-Gandhi Brigade, Inc., dba GB Youth Media
+Gandhi Brigade, Inc., dba Action Youth Media

-Silver Spring, Maryland ($28,160)
+Silver Spring, Maryland ($27,600)

-GB Youth Media creates communities where young people build the confidence and media skills to express themselves and to promote community building, multicultural understanding, and the common good.
+Action Youth Media creates communities where young people build the confidence and media skills to express themselves and to promote community building, multicultural understanding, and the common good.

 Glen Echo Pottery, Inc.

-Glen Echo, Maryland ($20,500)
+Glen Echo, Maryland ($23,750)

 Glorystar Music Education and Cultural Foundation, dba Glorystar Children’s Chorus

-Potomac, Maryland ($17,100)
+Potomac, Maryland ($23,000)

-Glorystar Children’s Chorus (GCC) provides excellent music education and choral arts to children and youth with a rich repertoire of East Asian and Western music.
+Glorystar Children’s Chorus (GCC) provides music education and choral arts to children and youth with a rich repertoire of East Asian and Western music.
 GCC celebrates their community’s Asian cultural heritage and creates an inclusive and enriching learning environment for singers to build connections within the community.

 Inscape, Inc., dba Inscape Chamber Orchestra

-Takoma Park, Maryland ($15,210)
+Takoma Park, Maryland ($13,500)

 InterAct Story Theatre Education Association, Inc., dba InterAct Story Theatre

-Wheaton, Maryland ($22,000)
+Wheaton, Maryland ($23,000)

 Kalanidhi Dance, Inc., dba Kalanidhi Dance

-Bethesda, Maryland ($45,000)
+Bethesda, Maryland ($50,000)

 Kalanidhi Dance inspires appreciation for Kuchipudi dance through artistic excellence, creative performances, high quality educational programs, and collaborations.
 The organization is grounded in the belief that dance, like music, knows no geographic boundaries, linguistic barriers, racial differences, or class divisions.